-In addition to the course-wide, departmental, Final Exam on December 8, there will be 4 tests during the semester, of which one, Test 1, will be a "mastery test" (see below).
-Each test will contribute about 15% of the grade, the homework and quizzes, together, will contribute about 15 - 20% of the grade, and the Final Exam grade will constitute the the remaining 20 - 25% of the course grade.
+In addition to the course-wide, departmental, Final Exam on December 10, there will be 3 tests during the semester, of which one, Test 2, will be a "mastery test" (see below).
+Each test will contribute about 20% of the grade, the homework and quizzes, together, will contribute about 15% of the grade, and the Final Exam grade will constitute the the remaining about 25% of the course grade.

-Tests 2 through 4 will be ordinary tests with 100 points possible and partial credit will be granted for answers that are mostly, but not completely correct.
+Tests 1 and 3 will be ordinary tests with 100 points possible and partial credit will be granted for answers that are mostly, but not completely correct.
 The grading scale on each of these tests is not fixed in advance, but will be announced in class after each test.
-Test 2 will be at the end of September or beginning of October and will cover Chapters 7 and 8.
-Test 3 be in mid-October and will cover Chapters 9 and 10.
-Test 4 will be mid-November, before Thanksgiving, and will cover Chapter 12.
+Test 3 will be mid-November, before Thanksgiving, and will cover Chapter 12.

-Test 1, September 6, on computation of derivatives and integrals (3.3, 3.5, 3.6, 3.7, 3.8, 5.3, 5.4, 5.5, 7.2, 7.4, and 7.5), covers the most basic and fundamental skills and will be a mastery test.
+Test 2, late October, on computation of basic derivatives and integrals (Chapters 3, 5, and 7), covers the most basic and fundamental skills and will be a mastery test.
 By "mastery test" I mean that the test will cover material that must be mastered for success in the course.
 For this test, no partial credit will be given - each answer is completely correct, or it will receive no credit.
-BUT, the test may be repeated at arranged times until noon on October 31st or until a score of 90 or more is achieved.
+BUT, the test may be repeated at arranged times until 5pm on December 13th or until a score of 90 or more is achieved.
 The test will have 20 questions.
 A perfect score is 110 points, but for each incorrect answer, 10 points will be deducted.
 That is, on the first day the test is given, you will receive 110 points if you get all 20 questions correct, 100 points if you miss 1 question, 90 points if you miss 2 questions, 30 points if you get only 12 correct, and -30 points if you get only 6 correct.
 After the first day, 100 points will be the maximum score, given for no wrong or 1 wrong, and otherwise the scoring will be the same.
 I expect everyone will get 90 points or more on this test after taking it no more than three or four times because it will contain no "hard" questions.
-Students who do not pass this test with a score of 90 or above by the deadline of noon on October 31 will be advised to drop the course.
+Students choosing to be graded by Dr. Niles' syllabus will have Test 2 rescored as 5 points per problem, out of 100, and no retakes.

-The Department of Mathematical Sciences enforces course-wide policies for the Final Exam in Math 164.
+The Department of Mathematical Sciences enforces course-wide policies for the Final Exam in Math 16600.
 These same policies will apply for all tests and quizzes in the course.
 These policies include:

-- No calculators, cell phones, pagers, ipods, or other electronic devices are permitted to be on during the tests. - No notes, books, or other of your papers may be used during the tests. - The only items permitted on your desk during the test are the test paper, scratch paper provided by the instructor, and pen, pencil, and eraser. - No bulky clothing or hats are permitted to be worn during the test. - No talking will be permitted in the test room until all the tests have been turned in. - If a student MUST miss a scheduled test or exam, the student should supply a legitimate reason and evidence for the reason to the instructor at least a week before the test or exam so that an alternate test can be scheduled.
+- No calculators, cell phones, pagers, ipods, or other electronic devices are permitted to be on during the tests. - No notes, books, or other of your papers may be used during the tests. - The only items permitted on your desk during the test are the test paper, scratch paper provided by the instructor, and pen, pencil, and eraser. - No talking will be permitted in the test room until all the tests have been turned in. - If a student MUST miss a scheduled test or exam, the student should supply a legitimate reason and evidence for the reason to the instructor at least a week before the test or exam so that an alternate test can be scheduled.
 An alternate exam date for the Final will be scheduled before December 8.
 For unexpected emergencies, the student should notify the instructor as soon as possible and provide evidence of the emergency in order for an alternative test or exam to be scheduled.